ERC Innovates Internal Operations with Integrify

 ERC’s Managers and frontline employees were very excited to see that IT was keeping up with modern trends of cloud-based solutions and finally moving away from paper-based processes.

-The team started by building out the organization’s most commonly used internal processes and then started tackling processes that were guest-account-based.
+The team started by building out the organization’s most commonly used internal processes and tackling guest-account-based processes.
 End-users bought into the new system quickly and were happy with the process improvements.

-“Integrify has allowed us to streamline a lot of processes that were either still on paper or not functioning very efficiently.
-It also allowed us to design these processes with the approval rules that we wanted but were unable to have in our existing canned systems,” said Williams.
+“Integrify has allowed us to streamline many processes that were either still on paper or not functioning very efficiently.
+It also allowed us to design these processes with the approval rules we wanted but could not have in our existing canned systems,” said Williams.

 Most of the solutions the team built initially were designed to make HR more paperless, which included processes for job offer datasheets, Personnel Change Notices, Employee Terminations, etc.